 Our approach to political engagement should never be framed as winning culture wars.
 Such language (and the demeanor that often accompanies it) is not fitting to responsible Christian engagement in a representative form of democracy.
 When called to engage in political process, far too many Christians fall for extremes of either passivity or the mentality of culture war.

-As Christians, we should try to be as informed and engaged as possible while doing our best to be kind and considerate toward opponents.
+We should aim to be as informed and engaged as possible while doing our best to be kind and considerate toward those who oppose us.
 Then, as Hunter wrote, “If there are benevolent consequences of our engagement with the world,” they are “an expression of a desire to honor the creator of all goodness, beauty, and truth, a manifestation of our loving obedience to God, and a fulfillment of God’s command to love our neighbor.”

 At the end of the day (or process), we recognize that some laws of the land will conflict with our beliefs, morals or values.
 If laws of a government would force us to violate our convictions, we’ll find far more explicit instruction from Scripture on how to respond.